 - Promote soft mobility and informal sport

-- Complete and improve the sports offers on the local and national level
+- Complete and improve the sports offers at local and national level

 - Strengthen the importance of sports in school.

 Currently, several ministries are involved in the implementation of the action plan: the ministry of Education, Children and Youth, the ministry of Sport, the ministry of Health, the ministry of Family Affairs, Integration and the Greater Region, the ministry of Home Affairs, the ministry of Equal Opportunities, and the ministry of Sustainable Development and Infrastructure.

 The initiatives set up in the framework of the action plan are coordinated and monitored by an interministerial committee, which is composed of representatives of the ministries involved in the implementation of the action plan.
 With this comprehensive cross-sectorial approach, the action plan takes up the recommendations of the European institutions (European Commission and the European Parliament) (European Commission, 2007, 2011) and initiatives in other countries (e.g. 'In Form' in Germany).